jocaron27/threejs-tutorial/README.md

 npm run build-watch
 ```

-4. In another terminal, start your app:
+4. In another terminal, start your app.
+5. If you navigate to the URL you should see some UI already :) You will see

 ```
 npm start